victorgrf/victorgrf/README.md

 I'm a web developer student from Brazil.
 Currently studing to improve my knewledge and programming skills.
 My goal is to become into a GameDev.

 * 💬 Programing Languages: Python, JavaScrip, C# and a bit of PHP.
-* ⚡ Technologies and Libraries: ASP.NET Core, Flask, dJango, discord.py and Jquery.
+* ⚡ Frameworks and Libraries: ASP.NET Core, Flask, dJango, discord.py and Jquery.
 * 📫 Other knowledges: HTML, CSS, WordPress, SQL, MySQL.
 * 🌱 I’m currently studing about web development